 Read CVs with a sceptical eye, and don’t take falsifications and exaggerations lightly.
 Deceptiveness is usually a far worse sign than whatever shortcoming the candidate is trying to cover up in the first place.

-Hire people who are smarter & more talented than you – There will always be someone who is better than you in at least one important aspect of your work.
+Hire people who are smarter and more talented than you: There will always be someone better than you in at least one important aspect of your work.
 Insecure leaders run from these people; great leaders seek them out.

-At Disney World new potential hires are first shown a video which describes what it is really like to work in the Parks.
-The expectations – uniform, time keeping, guest-first mindset – are all clearly explained.
-After viewing this video around 15% of applicants opt to leave the process at this point because the job isn’t for them.
-This is a win:win for everyone as Disney considers there are only two types of people in the world who apply for a role; potential cast members and potential guests.
+At Disney World, new potential hires are first shown a video which describes what it is really like to work in the Parks.
+The expectations – uniform, time-keeping, guest-first mindset – are all clearly explained.
+After viewing this video around 15% of applicants opt to leave the process because the job isn’t for them.
+This is a win-win for everyone, as Disney considers there are only two types of people in the world who apply for a role; potential cast members and potential guests.
 If the person doesn’t wish to be the former, Disney look forward to welcoming them back as a guest!

-I believe the clarity that Disney provides around the standards and expectations they expect, is an integral ingredient in how they continue to build a sustainable people culture.
+I believe the clarity that Disney provides around the standards and expectations it expects is an integral ingredient in how it builds a sustainable people culture.
 People know where they stand from the very beginning and appreciate what they need to do (as well as what the company will do for them).

 What are your standards?
-Exactly what is expected of your employees?
-Make sure every applicant gets the full picture before either of you makes a decision you might come to regret.
+What is expected of your employees?
+Make sure every applicant gets the full picture before either of you makes a decision you might regret.

-Check out candidates personally – For more senior roles, and whenever possible, go and visit the candidate in their existing place of work, seeing their operation at first hand.
-Are the employees competent and well trained?
-Do they look and at professionally?
+Check out candidates personally: For more senior roles, whenever possible, go and visit the candidate in their existing place of work.
+Are the employees competent and well-trained?
+Do they look and act professionally?
 Are they efficient and organised?

-Listen in on conversations, and try to talk directly to the people who work with the candidate.
-What you see in here reflects what the person will bring to your organisation.
+Listen to conversations, and try to talk directly to the people who work with the candidate.
+What you see here reflects what the person will bring to your organisation.

-- How do you plan your day, week, month?
-Once again, Lee’s focus on how people structure and plan their time comes to the fore.
-He goes on to tell a short anecdote about a candidate who had all the relevant technical competencies to fulfil a role, but whose approach to time management and planning was so at odds with Lee’s vision that he felt the two of them would not gel well, so he didn’t hire them.
+- Planning your day, week, or month: once again, Lee’s focus on how people structure and plan their time comes to the fore.
+He goes on to tell a short anecdote about a candidate who had all the relevant technical competencies to fulfil a role.
+However, their approach to time management and planning was so at odds with Lee’s vision that he felt they would not gel well, so he didn’t hire them.

 If you’re sitting on the fence about hiring someone and you’re getting impatient, try this: imagine the person is your leader.
-Can you see yourself working for him or her?
+Can you see yourself working for them?
 If you can’t, then keep looking.

-Look for people to nurture and promote – Look for signs of leadership potential: intelligence, self direction, initiative, good relationship skills, high energy, and positive attitude.
+Look for people to nurture and promote: Look for signs of leadership potential: intelligence, self-direction, initiative, good relationship skills, high energy and a positive attitude.

-Find people who strive for performance excellence; who want to grow and learn and take on more responsibility; who sought out development opportunities to better themselves, were always reliable, on time, and didn’t whine when they were asked to stay late or come in early.
+Find people who strive for performance excellence; who want to grow and learn and take on more responsibility; who seek out development opportunities to better themselves, who are reliable, on time, and didn’t whine when they were asked to stay late or come in early.

-Constantly evaluate performance – The Disney Annual Cast Excellence survey asks a number of questions which leaders know are important metrics on which their own performance is evaluated.
+Constantly evaluate performance: The Disney Annual Cast Excellence survey asks a number of questions that leaders know are important metrics on which their own performance is evaluated.
 These questions include: